lakshikaparihar/End-to-End-ML-UseCase/House-Price-Linear-Regression/README.md

 <br>

 * **Types of Cross Validation**
---> (To check the overfitting[If our model does much better on the training set than on the test set]) We can find min , max or average accuracy we can get
+--> (To check the overfitting[If our model does much better on the training set than on the test set or we have the best fit line with the 0 error]) We can find min , max or average accuracy we can get

 1. LOOCV (Leave One Out Cross Validation) -> 1% as test , 99% as train
         Example : We have 1000 records ,